esedic/k2autoarchiver/README.md

 </ul>
 <p>The categories to work from can be set up using the plugin parameters.</p>

-Based on Joomla 1.5 plugin found on keepjoomla.com.
-I've changed "Finish publishing" to "Creation date" to suit my needs.
+<p>Based on Joomla 1.5 plugin found on keepjoomla.com.<br />I've changed "Finish publishing" to "Creation date" to suit my needs.</p>